wgcban/DIP-HyperKite/README.md

 Once you downloaded the dataset in `.mat` format save them in respective folders: `./datasets/pavia_center/`, `./datasets/botswana/`, and `./datasets/chikusei/`.

 ## Generating LR-HSIs, PAN images, and Ref HSIs
 Next, we generate LR-HSIs, PAN images, and Ref-HSIs required to train the pansharpening model using the famous Wald's protocol.
-For this, you simply needs to run the `generate_patches.m`
+For this, you simply needs to run the `process_pavia_center.m`, `process_botswana.m`, and `process_chikusei.m` files in the `./datasets/pavia_center/`, `./datasets/botswana/`, and `./datasets/chikusei/`, respectively.

 ## Qaulitative Results on [Pavia Center Dataset](http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)